magnetde/starlark-re/README.md

 - The `re.LOCALE` flag has no effect.
 - Positions are given as byte offsets instead of character offsets (which is the default for Go and Starlark).
-- The fallback engine does not support the longest match search, so some submatches starting at the same position may be not found.
+- The fallback engine does not support the longest match search, so some matches starting at the same position may be not found.
   This may result in differing outcomes compared to Python, especially at the `fullmatch` function.
-- The default regex engine does not match `\b` at Unicode characters, while the fallback engine does.
+- The default regex engine does not match `\b` at unicode word boundaries, while the fallback engine does.
 - There is no support for possessive repetion operators and `Pattern.scanner`.